The HELM TW5.0 is a V-shaped and bass-heavy TWS. So far, it is the heaviest low-end driver tuning I have heard from these systems to date.

 As with the HELM TW5.0, the MPOW M5 uses a single dynamic driver combined with a lot of overlapping wireless features.
 It is also less than half the price of the HELm TW5.0.

 On the flip side, I much prefer the smaller M5 charging case and driver form factor.
-The TW5.0s are big and the cradle equally so.
+The TW5.0s are big and the cradle is equally so.
 Battery life on both is strong.
-Y0u get 5-6 hours on the M5 and the real-world performance is close.
+You get 5-6 hours on the M5 and the real-world performance is close.

-However, the TW5.0 is ahead on 6-8 hours per cycle.
-Both have a 30+ rated cradle so its hard to gauge exactly which has more as the TW5.0 parameter is quite large at 30-40 hours.
+However, the TW5.0 is ahead by 6-8 hours per cycle.
+Both have a 30+ rated cradle so it’s hard to gauge exactly which has more as the TW5.0 parameter is quite large at 30-40 hours.
 Both use micro USB so, yeah…

 I won’t repeat myself on relative stability and performance on the smartphones as the TW5.0 was better.
 What I did want to focus on was the Lotoo PAW Gold Touch performance.
 The M5 keeps dropping this connection and cycling through a pairing process with the Touch.
 This makes it unplayable, even at close range.